Just Stop Oil says police officer injured in M25 lorry crash is ‘awful situation’

 “Sadly, this morning one of these fantastic officers has been injured while carrying out this work.
 My thoughts are with them and their family.”

-Essex Police were unable to stop an estimated 10 protestors climbing the overhead structures, despite patrolling the area.
+Essex Police were unable to stop an estimated 10 protesters climbing the overhead structures, despite patrolling the area.

-The protestors for the JSO climate change group are demanding the government stops all new oil and gas licences.
+The protesters for the JSO climate change group are demanding the government stops all new oil and gas licences.

-Isabel Rock, 41, an artist from South London, is one of the protestors up the metres high structures: “I'm doing this for my baby nephew and his unborn sister.”
+Isabel Rock, 41, an artist from South London, is one of the activists up the metres-high structures.
+She said: “I'm doing this for my baby nephew and his unborn sister.”

-Just Stop Oil said around 10 of its supporters climbed on to overhead gantries in “multiple locations” on the M25 from 6.30am on Wednesday, in what is the third consecutive day of protests on the UK's busiest motorway.
+Just Stop Oil said around 10 of its supporters climbed onto gantries in “multiple locations” on the M25 from 6.30am on Wednesday, in what is the third consecutive day of protests on the UK's busiest motorway.

 They have been joined by activists from Animal Rebellion, a group campaigning for “a plant-based food system”.